Medical tests in Dubai, Abu Dhabi, UAE

 - When test is complete, don't forget to make a copy of the test results for your reference.
 The company employing you will probably take your original.

 Note that if you live in Dubai but you are applying for a residence visa from a different emirate, then you need to either do the medical test in that emirate, or at the medical test center at Al Baraha Hospital (also called Kuwait Hospital) in Deira (not at the adjacent Dubai Hospital).
-The Dubai Medical Fitness Centers are only for Dubai residence visa applications.
+The Dubai Medical Fitness Centers (MFC) are only for applications for residence visas issued by Dubai immigration (which depends on sponsoring company address, not yours).

-For most people doing a standard test (not express or VIP), go to the medical center in Muhaisanah (open 24 hrs weekdays).
+For most residence visa applicants doing a standard test (not express or VIP), go to the medical center in Muhaisanah (open 24 hrs weekdays, 24 hrs weekends for visa renewal only), or possibly Karama from 21 Dec 2014 (not clear if still only express or normal service also included).
 Women can also go to the Rashidiyah center.
 If you want express service, go to Muhaisnah or Karama.
-For VIP, go to the Al Safa clinic (or possibly the one at Knowledge Village).
+For VIP or executive employees, go to the Al Safa Health Centre or Knowledge Village MFC.
+Note that from 21 Dec 2014 Karama center no longer open late (closes 1430 instead of 1900 according to information given by DHA).

 - Tel 800-342 (800-DHA) (toll-free in UAE) to get information about opening times, closest center to you, fees, etc. Don't be afraid, they are helpful.

 - Express fast-track or urgent services are available at most or all medical fitness centers.
-Pay more money to get the tests done faster - 4 hrs, 24 hrs, or 48 hrs.
+Pay more money to get the tests done faster in 24 hrs, or 48 hrs.
 Normal processing time for regular or standard service is 5 working days.

-- 4 hr express service only available at Karama, Muhaisnah, Satwa (closed) centers.
-VIP service only at KV and Satwa.
+- 4 hr express service only available at Karama, Muhaisnah, Satwa centers.
+VIP service for executives only at KV and Al Safa (located in Jumeirah 3 not Al Safa community area).

 - Most centers have standard (5 days), 24 hrs, and 48 hrs service available.
 If you choose the 48 hr package and go in the morning, results might be available next day afternoon.